Springboro, Ohio

-Springboro is a city in the U.S. state of Ohio.
-A suburb of Cincinnati and Dayton, it is located mostly in Warren County in Clearcreek and Franklin Townships; with a small portion in Miami Township in Montgomery County.
+Springboro is an affluent city in the U.S. state of Ohio.
+Regarded as a suburb of Cincinnati and Dayton, it is located mostly in Warren County in Clearcreek and Franklin Townships; with a small portion in Miami Township in Montgomery County.
 The city is part of the Miami Valley.
 As of the 2020 census, the city had a population of 19,062.

-Springboro is located at the geographic center of the Cincinnati-Dayton Metroplex, the 14th largest urban area in the United States.
+Springboro is located at the geographic center of the Cincinnati-Dayton Metroplex, the 18th largest urban area in the United States.
 Most of the city is located in Warren County, and is part of Metro Cincinnati.
 The far northern portion is in Montgomery County, the central county of Metro Dayton.
 Most of Springboro is served by the Springboro Community School District and its high school, Springboro High School.
+Springboro has ranked among the wealthiest communities in Ohio and the country in multiple recent censuses.